mohammadaliawan/ls_170/study_guide/Internet.md

 5. **Data Payload:** 42 to 1497 bytes, the complete PDU from the layer above e.g. an IP Packet.
 6. **Frame Check Sequence:** 4 bytes, The device that creates the frame, generates a checksum from the frame data using an algorithm.
 The receiving devices uses the same algorithm to generate a checksum from the frame data it receives.
 It compares both, and if they are not the same that particular frame is dropped.
 Ethernet does not retransmit any dropped frames.
 It is upto the higher level protocols to manage lost data.

 **Interframe gap(IFG)** is a small gap between transmission of two ethernet frames.
 This is specified by network device that creates the ethernet frame.
-It depends on the capability of the ethernet connection and leads the transmission delay part of the overall latency of the network connection.
+It depends on the capability of the ethernet connection and leads to the transmission delay part of the overall latency of the network connection.

 ##### MAC Addresses